ZuluTrade Traders (Signal Providers) to Copy and Follow

 However, as we mentioned in our review, the main caveat is that SteadyCapture (v) haven’t mentioned their stop levels, and hence it’s unclear how much risk you have to take.
 Because their returns every month are not massive, this certainly impacts your risk reward ratio, and means you have to trust this trader to manually close the trade positions and manage overall drawdown going forward (in the same way they did so far).
 They posted their best month to date for July and August was relatively a good month as well for them, but … they posted their largest losing month in September.
-However they have gradually recovered from those losses and seem to be on a decent run again lately.
+However they have gradually recovered from those losses and seem to be on a decent run again in 2014.